miqqie/cashew/README.md

 # GECO Asia AI Hackathon Project

-This repository contains our submission for the **GECO Asia AI Hackathon**, where we set out to transform how teams interact with business data.
+This repository contains our submission for the **GECO Asia AI Hackathon**, where we set out to transform how users interact with business data.
 Our goal was simple: **take a conventional dashboard and supercharge it with AI-powered insights**—making data exploration faster, smarter, and conversational.

 ---